 The lack of a stable trend, most likely, would throw you out of position at a loss if trading this model.
 How often do such failed ascending triangles occur?
 For breakdown, the failed model is the one in which the price falls below 10% before turning and closing above the highest peak of this graphic model.
 In the case of a breakout, the price rises less than 10% before turning around and while crossing the entire triangle, close below its bottom (at the lowest price in this model).

 My sample of 925 ascending triangles in a bullish market showed a failure in 26% of cases for breakouts.
 The breakdowns results were worse.
 I examined 463 rising triangles and the graphic model did not work in 40% of cases.

-A descending triangle is a bearish chart pattern that is created by connecting with a trend line series of lower highs while the flat horizontal line connects series of lows.
-The Figure 3 shows a perfect descending triangle example.
-The price breaks and closes below horizontal support, revisits (previous) support that acts as a resistance now before rotating back lower to create a new low.
+A descending triangle is a bearish chart pattern that is created by connecting with a trend line series of lower highs while the flat horizontal line connects a series of lows.
+Figure 3 shows a perfect descending triangle example.
+The price breaks and closes below horizontal support revisits (previous) support that acts as a resistance now before rotating back lower to create a new low.

-A symmetrical triangle pattern represents a formation where consolidation of price action happens before the price creates either a break down or a break out.
+The asymmetrical triangle pattern represents a formation where consolidation of price action happens before the price creates either a breakdown or a breakout.
 The pattern (shown below in Figure 5) is also known as a wedge chart pattern.